Chris Pincher: Sexual misconduct allegations

 On 3 July 2022, six new allegations against Pincher emerged, involving behaviour over a decade.
 Three complaints are that Pincher made unwanted advances against other male MPs, one in a bar at the House of Commons and one in Pincher's parliamentary office.
 One complainant reportedly provided details to Downing Street in February and expressed concerns over Pincher becoming a whip in charge of other MPs' welfare.
 Pincher maintained he had no intention of resigning as an MP.

 In the following days, it emerged that Johnson had been briefed about Pincher's alleged misconduct in 2017.
 The government initially denied that, at the time of Pincher's appointment, Johnson had any knowledge of specific complaints about Pincher of a similar nature.
-Johnson later said that that was not the case, raising questions about the earlier denials and why Johnson nevertheless had chosen to appoint him as Deputy Chief Whip.
+Johnson later said that was not the case, raising questions about the earlier denials and why Johnson nevertheless had chosen to appoint him as Deputy Chief Whip.
 Pincher's appointment to deputy chief whip in spite of his history triggered a political scandal, which evolved into a government crisis, as a result of which Johnson announced his forthcoming resignation as Conservative Party leader and prime minister on 7 July 2022.
 Johnson left office on 6 September and was succeeded by Liz Truss.

 In its investigation of his conduct, the Commons Select Committee on Standards censured Pincher in a report published on 6 July 2023, recommending that he be suspended from Parliament for eight weeks.
 The punishment would have triggered a recall petition and, if signed by 10 per cent of his Tamworth constituents, a by-election.

 Pincher appealed against the suspension.
 On 4 September it was announced that an Independent Expert Panel (IEP) had not upheld the appeal.
 The IEP concluded that the original House of Commons committee which investigated the sexual misconduct allegations had "approached this task properly, with the correct considerations in mind".